Illinois jury finds Drew Peterson guilty of murdering third wife

 The Peterson case was the inspiration for a popular Lifetime television network movie based on the case, "Untouchable," starring Rob Lowe.

-Glasgow said he will now aggressively review evidence that could lead to murder charges against Pederson stemming from the disappearance of his fourth wife, Stacy.

-Peterson will be sentenced in the Savio case on November 26 and faces a sentence of 20-60 years in prison.
+Peterson will be sentenced on November 26.
 His first and second wives have remarried.

-(Reporting By Adam Kirby; Writing by Greg McCune; Editing by David Brunnstrom)
+(Reporting By Adam Kirby; Writing by Greg McCune; Editing by Cynthia Johnston and Eric Walsh)